michaelHalloran21/Machine_learning_for_algorithmic_investing/README.md

 ## Methodologies

 ### 1. **Data Collection**
-- Stock price data and macroeconomic indicators are sourced from Yahoo Finance using `yFinance` and OpenBB.
+- Stock price data is sourced from Yahoo Finance using `yFinance` and OpenBB.
 - Additional technical indicators such as RSI, Bollinger Bands, and MACD are calculated using the `ta` library.

 ### 2. **Feature Engineering and Selection**